 - Plunge-cut blades have a square shape with a flat edge and come in various lengths.
 The two flat sides typically have measuring strips, which serve as handy guides for determining the depth of the cut.
-These measuring strips, coupled with the blade’s shape, allow it to make more precise plunge cuts than a segment saw blade.
+These measuring strips, coupled with the blade’s shape, allow for the blade to make more precise plunge cuts.

-- Segment saw blades are circular, which allows them to make plunge cuts and long straight cuts.
-This circular profile is handy when making cuts in the middle of the material, such as cutting a rectangle out of a piece of drywall for a light switch or electrical outlet or when making longer cuts.
+- Segment saw blades are circular.
+This circular profile is handy when making cuts in the middle of a material, such as when cutting a rectangle out of a piece of drywall.

-- Scraper blades simulate the look of a manual scraper with a broad, smooth edge that will slide under linoleum or into corners to remove caulk.
+- Scraper blades simulate the look of a manual scraper with a broad, smooth edge that can slide under or behind materials like sheet flooring or bathroom caulk.